 Apple Inc. (AAPL:US) was sued by a trust associated with France’s Alcatel-Lucent SA over accusations it infringed a patent for video-compression technology.

 “Apple’s products, including but not limited to the iPhone 4S, iPad 2 and the ‘new iPad’ by virtue of the manner in which they encode video, infringe one or more claims” of the patent, Multimedia Patent Trust said in a complaint filed Aug.
 29 in federal court in San Diego.

 The trust seeks unspecified damages and a court order stopping the alleged infringement.

 Alcatel-Lucent, based in Paris, set up the patent trust on Nov.
 28, 2006, two days before Alcatel’s purchase of Lucent Technologies Inc. The trust previously sued Walt Disney Co.
-(DIS) and DirecTV (DTV), among other companies, over video-compression patents.
+(DIS:US) and DirecTV (DTV:US), among other companies, over video-compression patents.
 Apple is also a defendant in a separate infringement case brought in 2010 by Multimedia Patent Trust in San Diego.

 Kristin Huguet, a spokeswoman for Cupertino, California- based Apple, declined to comment on the lawsuit.

 The case is Multimedia Patent Trust v.
 Apple, 12-02135, U.S. District Court, Southern District of California (San Diego.)

 To contact the reporter on this story: Edvard Pettersson in Los Angeles at firstname.lastname@example.org

 To contact the editor responsible for this story: Michael Hytha at email@example.com